paulbrodersen/somnotate/README.md

 This repository comes in two parts, the core library, `somnotate`, and an example pipeline.
-The core library implements the functionality to automatically (or manually) annotate states using any type of time series data "emitted" by these states, and visualize the results.
-The core library supports (and is designed for) interactive use.
+The core library implements the functionality to automatically (or manually) annotate states using any type of time series data, and visualize the results.
 However, there is nothing specific to sleep staging in this part of the code base.

 The example pipeline is a collection of functions and scripts that additionally manage data import/export, data preprocessing, and